Live chat by BoldChat

 The skin is the largest and the heaviest organ in the human body which also requires proper care.
 Essentially, what is good for other body organs is generally good for the skin: drinking sufficient water, eating a balanced diet with plenty of fresh fruits and vegetables, reducing stress levels, lowering sugar intake, avoiding alcohol, and exercising.

-Pure water is an important ingredient in good skin care in and out, through and through.
-One drinks plenty of filtered and purified water to maintain adequate level of water in the body: by protecting the body from dehydration, one protects the skin from dehydration.
+Pure water is an important ingredient in good skincare in and out, through and through.
+One drinks plenty of filtered and purified water to maintain an adequate level of water in the body: by protecting the body from dehydration, one protects the skin from dehydration.
 Externally, one uses pure water to wash and cleanse gently the face and other parts of the body.
 One also uses pure water to moisturize the skin—not just in preventing the skin from dehydrating internally, but also in using pure water to wash the skin and use natural (and homemade) pure-water-based moisturizers to moisturize the skin.

 Skin pores clog due to a blockage of follicles (the structure from which each hair grows on human skin) thus preventing the oil from exiting the pore.
 The human skin is constantly growing and shedding dead skin cells.